ackers-bud/terraform-provider-http2b64/README.md

-# Terraform Provider: http2b64
+# Terraform Provider-http2b64

-This provider requests an URL and will take whatever the URL serves saving it as a base64 encode string.
+This provider requests an URL and will take whatever the URL serves saving it as a base64 encoded string.
 Written to be used with https://github.com/Ackers-BUD/terraform-provider-zip2b64 were the resource is a zip file.

 ### Example Usage

 ```
 resource "http-b64" "provisioningzipfile" {
-    provider = http2b64
+    provider = http-b64
     url      = "http://<url-to-a-zipfile>.zip"
 }